mrharmonies/hashpling/README.md

 hashpling allows you to **use shebang on non-unix platform**, (eg. on Windows 10, Windows XP or on MSDOS).
 For more info about shebang, read this wikipedia article on [shebang](https://en.wikipedia.org/wiki/Shebang_(Unix)).

 # usage
 Just add **#!** followed by **path to interpreter** (works with many famous interpreter including **python, bash, kornshell, perl, lua, nodejs, ruby, instantfpc, etc**) at the very **beginning** of your file and continue writing your code below it.
 To execute the code, just run 'hp.exe *filename*' on command line.

-Or if you use windows, just add '.hp' file extension at the end of your filename and associate the extension with hashpling program.
+Tip: If you use windows, just add '.hp' file extension at the end of your filename and associate the extension with hashpling program.
 So later when you double click the dot-hp file, it will execute automatically.
 No execution permission is required.
 For example:

 ![](https://drive.google.com/uc?id=19t10vXhu90PSn2uAnV0vr08ABcM79UPJ)

-Example using python interpreter located in "c:\python\bin\python32", append the path right after shebang:
+Example using python interpreter located in "c:\python\bin\python32", append the path right after shebang, like this "**#!c:\python\bin\python32.exe**":
 ```
-#!c:\python\bin\python32
+#!c:\python\bin\python32.exe
 kmh = int(raw_input("Enter km/h: "))
 mph =  0.6214 * kmh
 print "Speed:", kmh, "KM/H = ", mph, "MPH"
 ```
-if the interpreter in already in the folder registered in PATH environment variable, then full path is not required, in this case, perl:
+If the interpreter in already in the folder registered in PATH environment variable, then full path is not required, in this case, just use "**#!perl**":
 ```
 #!perl
 print "Hello, world!\n";